lateralblast/llama/README.md

 This is a simple monitoring tool that will sent a message to Slack via a Slack Webhook or to an email address if a check doesn't return a value

-The URL for the Slack Webhook is kept in ~/.llama/slack_hook_file
+The URL for the Slack Webhook is kept in ~/.llama/slack_hook_file or can be included in the JSON file to provide per alert slack hooks.

-The email list for the email alerts is kept in ~/.llama/email_list_file
+The email list for the email alerts is kept in ~/.llama/email_list_file or can be provided in the JSON file to provide per alert email addresses.

 The checks are in JSON file (~/.llama/checks.json).